 “Now a lot of the focus in web3 when it comes to building apps for consumers tends to go more on the UI/UX.”

 It could be based on blockchains or might not.
 I think a lot of the energy that is in the crypto or web3 space will likely spawn what comes next, but I do not think it is necessarily because of blockchains…” - @Jad_AE

 What is art? and who decides? “ I think we’ve seen a traditional and contemporary art canon that is steeped in white Eurocentric male, and these are the voices that continue to be propagated and upheld generally; because there is a market of incentive to do so..." - @co1bornpic.twitter.com/fMUc00w685

 join the @newforum_nco twitter community live updates from members on our twitter list ✨ explore visionaries, creators & investors✨☄️Connect, help, ask, initiate, co-create, co-tweet✨https://t.co/fYQ94z7sPR

-NEWFORUM is a community of visionaries, creators and investors focused on fostering the expansion of decentralized metaverse and web3.
+NEWFORUM Newforum is a research center and community podcast at the intersection of technological empowerment, creativity, and decentralization.
 It provides a safe space for thinkers to communicate, inform and share ideas in order to ensure the conscious and ethical growth of a new web, embedding the values of care, freedom and creativity.